- Wake Forest University (B.A., 2006)

 Among his recent work, Mr. Covington has deposed 30+ key witnesses as part of a national defense team for an agricultural company in personal injury lawsuits concerning herbicide exposure.
 Several of his successful depositions resulted in the dismissal of legal claims or moved cases out of plaintiff-friendly jurisdictions.
 He has served as the primary brief writer for dozens of briefs, covering a wide range of matters, and argued and won those motions before federal and state judges.
-In addition to his commercial litigation experience, which includes successfully defending a telecommunications brokerage firm against a $30 million breach of contract lawsuit in federal court, Mr. Covington has represented clients under both criminal and civil investigation by the U.S. Department of Justice.
-This includes successfully defending an energy company under investigation for alleged violations of the Clean Air Act, which resulted in the government deciding not to pursue felony criminal charges against the client.
+In addition to his commercial litigation experience, Mr. Covington has represented clients under criminal and civil investigation by the U.S. Department of Justice, including successfully defending an energy company under investigation for alleged criminal violations of the Clean Air Act, which resulted in the government deciding not to pursue felony criminal charges against the client.
 He also represented a healthcare client under investigation for alleged violations of the False Claims Act and the Anti-Kickback Statute, where he made defense presentations to the U.S. Attorney’s Office and Main Justice.